Maximizing the density of $K_t$'s in graphs of bounded degree and clique number: Introduction

 \section{Introduction}

 Tur\'{a}n graphs maximize the number of edges among $n$-vertex graphs with bounded clique number $\w(G) \le \w$.
 Zykov generalized Tur\'{a}n's theorem, showing that the same graphs also maximize the number of copies of $K_t$ for each size $t$.
+We write $k_t(G)$ for this number.